react-navigation/react-navigation.github.io/versioned_docs/version-6.x/multiple-drawers.md

 - To have multiple drawers, you can use [`react-native-drawer-layout`](drawer-layout.md) directly in combination with a drawer navigator.
 - The [`drawerPosition`](drawer-layout.md#drawerposition) prop can be used to position the drawer on the right.
-- The methods to control the drawer can be passed down using context API.
+- The methods to control the drawer can be passed down using context API when using [`react-native-drawer-layout`](drawer-layout.md).
 - When nesting multiple navigators, you can use [`navigation.getParent`](navigation-prop.md#getparent) in combination with the [`id` prop](drawer-navigator.md#id) to refer to the desired drawer.